ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Introduction

-In this study, we propose ISTASTrack, an \textbf{A}NN-\textbf{S}NN hybrid \textbf{Track}er equipped with \textbf{ISTA} adapters for RGB-Event tracking.
-To the best of our knowledge, it is the first transformer-based ANN–SNN hybrid framework tailored to multimodal VOT, giving us valuable insights into hybrid network design and cross-paradigm feature fusion.
+In this study, we propose \textbf{ISTASTrack}, an \textbf{A}NN-\textbf{S}NN hybrid \textbf{Track}er equipped with \textbf{ISTA} adapters for RGB-Event tracking.
+To the best of our knowledge, it is the first transformer-based ANN-SNN hybrid framework tailored to multimodal VOT, giving us valuable insights into hybrid network design and cross-paradigm feature fusion.
 The hybrid architecture incorporates a vision transformer branch to extract structural features from RGB inputs and a spiking transformer branch to exploit the spatio-temporal dynamics inherent in event data.
-To effectively leverage the complementary features of the ANN and SNN branches, we design a lightweight ISTA adapter that enables bidirectional feature adaptation and fusion.
-Specifically, the interaction between RGB and event features is formulated as a sparse coding problem, which can be solved using the ISTA algorithm.
-By applying the algorithm unfolding strategy, the iterative process of ISTA is transformed into trainable ISTA adapter modules.
+To effectively leverage the complementary features and bridge the disparity between ANN and SNN branches, we design a lightweight ISTA adapter as the core mechanism for cross-paradigm interaction.
+Specifically, we formulate ANN-SNN interaction as a structured sparse coding problem and solve it through bidirectional unfolded ISTA blocks between the two branches.
+This formulation provides a principled structural prior that progressively transfers complementary information between modalities through a structured latent representation.
 Furthermore, a temporal downsampling attention module (TDA) is integrated into the ISTA adapter to enhance temporal feature fusion by aligning multi-step SNN features with single-step ANN features in the latent space.
 Experimental results have demonstrated that our ISTASTrack consistently outperforms state-of-the-art trackers across multiple datasets, such as FE240hz, VisEvent, COESOT, and FELT, validating the effectiveness and efficiency of hybrid architecture and feature fusion strategies.

 The main contributions of this work are summarized below: